 "Why?" said he.
-"I don't see why you should be surprised; everybody knows the tales; and they are graceful and pleasant subjects, not too tragic for a place where people mostly eat and drink and amuse themselves, and yet full of incident." about; and when the two Hammonds sat down opposite to us, I said to the old man, pointing to the I smiled, and said: "Well, I scarcely expected to find record of the Seven Swans and the King of the Golden Mountain and Faithful Henry, and such curious pleasant imaginations as Jacob Grimm got together from the childhood of the world, barely lingering even in his time: I should have thought you would have forgotten such childishness by this time."
-The old man smiled, and said nothing; but Dick turned rather red, and broke out:
+"I don't see why you should be surprised.
+Everybody knows the tales; and they are graceful and pleasant subjects, not too tragic for a place where people mostly eat and drink and amuse themselves, and yet full of incident."

+I smiled, and said: "Well, I scarcely expected to find record of the 'Seven Swans' and the 'King of the Golden Mountain' and 'Faithful Henry,' and such curious, pleasant imaginations as Jacob Grimm got together from the childhood of the world, barely lingering even in his time; I should have thought you would have forgotten such childishness by this time."

+The old man smiled, and said nothing; but Dick turned rather red, and broke out, -